 - Herpes zoster presents initially with a painful vesicular eruption in a single dermatome.

 - The eruption resolves but in PHN, pain continues.
-Definitions vary for the length of time the pain should persist, between 30 days and 4 months.

 - Pain is intense and may be described as burning, stabbing, shooting or throbbing.

 - There may be allodynia: pain is produced by stimuli that are not usually painful - eg, a cold draught or heat, or light touch.

 - Hyperalgesia may be present: there is increased sensitivity to painful stimuli.